Fat binary: Combined COM-style binaries for CP/M-80 and DOS

-CP/M-80, MP/M-80, Concurrent CP/M, CP/M Plus, Personal CP/M-80, SCP and MSX-DOS executables for the Intel 8080 (and Z80) processor families use the same .COM file extension as DOS-compatible operating systems for Intel 8086 binaries.
+CP/M-80, MP/M-80, Concurrent CP/M, CP/M Plus, Personal CP/M-80, SCP and MSX-DOS executables for the Intel 8080 (and Zilog Z80) processor families use the same .COM file extension as DOS-compatible operating systems for Intel 8086 binaries.
 In both cases programs are loaded at offset +100h and executed by jumping to the first byte in the file.
 As the opcodes of the two processor families are not compatible, attempting to start a program under the wrong operating system leads to incorrect and unpredictable behaviour.

 In order to avoid this, some methods have been devised to build fat binaries which contain both a CP/M-80 and a DOS program, preceded by initial code which is interpreted correctly on both platforms.
 The methods either combine two fully functional programs each built for their corresponding environment, or add stubs which cause the program to exit gracefully if started on the wrong processor.
 For this to work, the first few instructions (sometimes also called gadget headers) in the .COM file have to be valid code for both 8086 and 8080 processors, which would cause the processors to branch into different locations within the code.

 For example, the utilities in Simeon Cran's emulator MyZ80 start with the opcode sequence EBh, 52h, EBh.
 An 8086 sees this as a jump and reads its next instruction from offset +154h whereas an 8080 or compatible processor goes straight through and reads its next instruction from +103h.